Accessible Tools & Services

-You may know about Talking Books, a Georgia Libraries for Accessible Statewide Services (GLASS) program for print impaired readers, but have you heard about our partner organization, Georgia Radio Reading Service, or GaRRS?
+You may know about Talking Books, a GLS program for print impaired readers, but have you heard about our partner organization, Georgia Radio Reading Service, or GaRRS?
 Talking Books provide books, magazines and other materials via US mail, mobile app, or download, while GaRRS delivers local information, local and national newspapers and more over a special radio frequency, by telephone, webstream or mobile app.

 Volunteers narrate over 200 articles per month, broadcasting 24/7.
-Persons who qualify for GLASS can apply for GaRRS to access up-to-the-minute current affairs and informative quality-of-life programs.
+Persons who qualify for GLS can apply for GaRRS to access up-to-the-minute current affairs and informative quality-of-life programs.
 Both are free services.
 For information on GaRRS call 404-685-2820 or 1-800-672-6173, or visit the website at garrs.org.
-For information about Talking Books, ask your librarian, or visit http://georgialibraries.org/glass/.
+For information about Talking Books, ask your librarian, or visit gls.georgialibraries.org.

 U.S. Currency Reader

 Telling one bill from another can be an issue for those with limited vision.
 A system of folding money specific ways to tell the ones from the twenties can help.
 For instance, $1 bills can be left plain, $5 bills folded lengthwise, $10 bills by width, and $20 bills lengthwise and then by width.